Study in Cuba

 In general, Cubans you meet in the street are extroverted and willing to discuss most anything, including the political situation, so long as it is on the sly.
 In fact, while classes teach you a lot, it is the people you meet in the street that will give you the greatest enlightenment.
 Avoid political discussions in tourist districts.
 The undercover police are looking for “counter-revolutionaries.”
 It’s best to avoid mentioning Castro by name.
 The fierce pride in the achievements of the revolution is as inspiring as the frustration with personal restrictions is heart-wrenching.

 Money, if you aren’t careful, won’t go much further in Cuba than in the U.S. or Europe.
 The state runs most businesses, and they usually insist that tourists pay in dollars to provide the government with hard currency.
 There are ways to spend in pesos (26 to one dollar), though, and doing so both saves you money and lets you participate more actively in Cuban society.
 Many of the antique American cars trundling through Havana are actually máquinas, or collective taxis, that travel along set routes and pick up passengers along the way, charging each 10 pesos.
 That means you can get across town for 50 cents.
 It is technically illegal for them to transport foreigners, so keep a low profile and don’t bother if you’re in a group bigger than two.
-Restaurants almost exclusively take only dollars, even when privately owned, although in many parts of Old Havana you will find stand-up cafeterias serving a set meal for 20 to 25 pesos.
+Restaurants almost exclusively take only dollars, even when privately owned, although in many parts of Old Havana you will find stand-up cafeterias serving a set meal.
 One of the best is La Primera de Aguacate, serving delicious pork meals nightly.
 Mandarin, a mediocre Chinese restaurant in Vedado, also charges in pesos.
 Movie theaters also charge in pesos (three pesos!), and Cuban cinema is world-renowned.
 UNEAC, the national artists’ union, offers near daily free programs to the public from its headquarters in Vedado.